pudly/schmopera-hugo/content/articles/upcoming-in-october.md

 ## Hibla Gerzmava at Koerner Hall

+Show One Productions continues its _Classical Stars at Koerner_ series with a recital featuring Russian soprano Hibla Gerzmava and pianist Ekaterina Ganelina, **Nov.
+3_,_ 7pm**.
+On the programme are some lush Russian romances,

 * Nov.
 3, 7pm, with pianist Ekaterina Ganelina
 * Russian romances, excerpts from Anna Bolena, La forza del destino, Norma
 * [tickets](https://showoneproductions.ca/event/hibla-gerzmava-20191103/)